kev-fung/Flowrate-Data-Explorer/README.md

 ### Developed Package: SparkDEA (Data Exploration Analysis)

 This project aims to investigate the scaling of oilwells and its detection given large quantitites of well data.
-The first concurrent objective is to develop a Python Package to organise, explore, and model data in Spark SQL DataFrames to simplify and reuse relevant data methods typically used in a data engineering and science workflow.
+The first objective is to develop a Python Package to organise, explore, and model data in Spark SQL DataFrames for Spark manipulation resuability.
-The second concurrent objective is to use the package in an Azure Databricks Notebook Environment to investigate the problem with classified data residing in the DataLake.
+The second objective is to investigate the problem in an Azure Databricks Notebook Environment with classified data residing in the Azure DataLake.
+Both objectives are completed concurrently together.

 This repository contains (To be updated):
 1. Spark Data Modules